 DAVAO CITY, Philippines – Various groups and netizens expressed their disappointment and outrage online, highlighted the calls #NotoVIPTesting and #MassTestingNowPH over the social media, after reports that at least two dozen government officials and their families availed of the coronavirus disease (COVID-19) test despite being asymptomatic.

 Health Secretary Francisco Duque on Monday confirmed there were officials who directly requested to the Research Institute for Tropical Medicine (RITM) despite Department of Health (DOH) guidelines that only those with severe symptoms will be tested

-With the limited number of testing kits, the Coalition for Public Health (CPH) said the DOH should be consistent with its own rules and guidelines.
+With the limited number of testing kits, the Coalition for People’s Right to Health (CPRH) said the DOH should be consistent with its own rules and guidelines.